Statement of Interest Frequently Asked Questions: 2026

 Q: Does the MSBA work with districts on a "first come, first served" basis?

 A: No. The MSBA grant program is based on an annual due diligence process that considers the urgency and need of all SOIs received in a given year.
-If a district does not receive an invitation to the program of its choice it is encouraged to file in a future year should the district remain interested in MSBA support.
-The ARP and Core Program Overviews provide more detailed information about the due diligence and selection process.
-Consult this link for more detailed information about the Core Program and this link for more detailed information about the ARP.
+If a district does not receive an invitation to the Core Program, it is encouraged to file in a future year should the district remain interested in MSBA support.
+The Core Program Overview provides more detailed information about the due diligence and selection process.
+Consult this link for more detailed information about the Core Program.

 Q: Where can the district find out more about filing an SOI?